Material UI

 How to Use Material UI Documentation

 On the Material UI site, click the upper left menu and you'll see a sidebar.
 We'll first talk about the two sections: Components and Component API.
-The main difference between these 2 sections is that the Components section contains examples/demos and explanations for each component while the Component API contains a complete list of all props and CSS rules/classes for each component (and no examples).
+The main difference between these two sections is that the Components section contains examples/demos and explanations for each component while the Component API contains a complete list of all props and CSS rules/classes for each component.
 Each component appears in both sections, creating a nice separation between exploration and checking exact property names.

 Material UI Component Examples